FluffyNinja67/MegastoreSimulator-CustomButtonHints/README.md

 These are added by a function in the game when looking at a shelf with empty hands, using a tool like DnSpy, you can find these.

-This, for example, is the call adding them in `Shelf.OnMouseHoverStarted()`
+This, for example, is the call adding them in `Shelf.OnMouseHoverStarted()`.
 ```cs
 SingletonBehaviour<ButtonsWindow>.Instance.RepaintWithKeyCodes(new Dictionary<KeyCode, ValueTuple<string, Action>>
 {